divyahinge17/BirdSightings/README.md

 ## Setup

 ### Docker Setup:
-- To spin up complete application run `docker-compose up` in BirdSightings directory.
+- To spin up complete application run `docker-compose up mongodb`
+- Once mongodb container is up and running execute `docker-compose up backend`
-- Once all containers are created and running successfully, access the application on `http://localhost:3000`
+- After both containers are created and running successfully, access the application on `http://localhost:3000`
-- Use `docker-copose down` to shutdown containers.
+- Use `docker-copose down` to shutdown the containers.

 ### Manual Setup:
 #### Database: